Year 1 - Semester 1

 3

-You will be introduced to laboratory diagnostic tests that are commonly conducted in veterinary medicine.
+You will be introduced to laboratory diagnostic tests that are routinely performed in veterinary medicine.
 You will learn about the composition, structure and function of blood and urine in selected domestic animal species.
 You will learn to recognize normal parameters and changes that occur during disease.
-You will apply the theory from this course to Clinical Pathology - Practical (PATH 202).
+This course is taken in conjunction with Clinical Pathology (Lab) PATH 202.

 Credit Units: 3